section-engineering-education/engineering-education/articles/agora-express-token-server/index.md

 ![RTC Token Request and Response](rtc_postman.png)

 ### RTM Token
 The RTM (Real-time Messaging) SDK is used to create a stable messaging mechanism for real-time messaging scenarios that require low latency and high concurrency.
+The RTM SDK is in beta at the time of writing this article.

 Let's add a POST handler for a new endpoint called `'/rtmtoken'` to generate authentication tokens for the RTM SDK.